Water Pollution Control Loan Fund (WPCLF)

-- Submit the Sewage System Design and Site Review Application to the health department along with payment, sewage system design, soil reports, and home plan for health department to review in accordance to OAC 3701-29-10.
+- Submit the Sewage System Design and Site Review Application to the health department along with payment, sewage system design, soil reports, address issued by Engineer’s office, and home plan for health department to review in accordance to OAC 3701-29-10.

 - Health department staff will visit the site to review designs, soils, and ensure the proposed system meets requirements of OAC 3701-29.
 The site shall be staked in order to identify the location of the driveway, proposed home, sewage system, barns, pools, etc.

 - Once designs are approved, a permit to install can be purchased (see Fees for associated costs).

 Steps to obtain a permit for the alteration or replacement of a sewage treatment system due to system failure:

 - If you are concerned about your system failing, please contact our office to schedule an inspection of your existing system.